soxHenry433/Thesis/README.md

 # Thesis
-This is the code for my master thesis "Differenciation between cauliflower and broccoli"
+These are the codes for my master thesis:
+Candidate regions associated with differenciation between cauliflower and broccoli

-The codes are just representative instead of reproducible For Non-Disclosure Agreement, the datasets are not uploaded.
+The codes are just representative instead of reproducible For Non-Disclosure Agreement, the datasets were not uploaded.

+Thank you for your interset and inspectation

+Best regards

+Yi Lun, Lee
+2018.11.19